Switching your print on demand supplier? Get in touch with us here

 Cost

-The eBay platform started as an auction listing site, and although it now supports the ability to buy items at a fixed price without bidding for them, its design and pricing structure remains structured around listings.
+The eBay platform started as an auction listing site, and although it now supports the ability to buy items at a fixed price without bidding for them, its design and pricing remain structured around listings.
 You pay two types of fees for using eBay's online marketplace:

 • Insertion fees for listing items, with a limited number of free listings allowed per month, varying by plan